About us

 Caveau

-A secluded setting carved into the stone, designed for those seeking a private and quiet experience.
+The Caveau is the most intimate space at Borgo Giulia.
+A secluded room carved into stone, designed for those seeking privacy and quiet reflection.

 Barrel room